 When you move your cursor into the drawing area, it will display the Architectural Blocks icon.
 Click once in your plan to add the architectural block at that location.

-Click on the Select Objects tool to select it, then click on the architectural block to select it and display its edit toolbar.
+Click on the Select Objects tool, then click on the architectural block to select it and display its edit toolbar.

 With the architectural block selected, click the Explode Architectural Block edit button.